petitatelier/three-web-components/packages/three-app/README.md

-# \<three-app\>
+# ‹three-app› element

-Three.js app container, that provides animation timing and registry of canvases, renderers, cameras and scenes — allowing to synchronize animation and rendering of all its objects.
+Three.js app container, that provides animation timing and a registry of cameras and scenes — and synchronizes animation and rendering of the scenes.

 ## Features